RESIDENTIAL CONSTRUCTION: PROPER PROTECTION PAYS'

 Further Reading

 A company owns property and has decided to build a condominium on the site.
-It has completed all the paperwork and has all the permits needed to begin construction.
-It is ready to finish the contract with a general contractor (GC).
-The property ow...
+It has completed all the paperwork and has all the permits needed to begin construction and is ready to finish the contract with a general contractor (GC).
+The property own...

 The weather outside is frightful, whether it’s January in Buffalo or July in Phoenix.
-Extreme weather conditions can be a major problem for construction workers, most of whom have to perform their tasks outdoors.
-During the summer, high temperatures ...
+Extreme weather conditions can be a major problem for construction workers, most of whom perform tasks outdoors.
+During the summer, high temperatures and humidity...

 The weather outside is frightful, whether it’s January in Buffalo or July in Phoenix.
-Extreme weather conditions can be a major problem for construction workers, most of whom have to perform their tasks outdoors.
-During the summer, high temperatures ...
+Extreme weather conditions can be a major problem for construction workers, most of whom perform their tasks outdoors.
+During the summer, high temperatures and hu...